 All key reporting data of these companies was audited by independent auditors prior to inclusion in the consolidated financial statements.

 Interim results, sales, expenses, income, receivables and liabilities between the consolidated companies, as well as pro rata profits and losses resulting from transactions with associated companies, are eliminated.
-For those consolidation entries which affect income, the income tax effect is taken into account and deferred taxes are included.
+For those consolidation entries affecting income, the income tax effect is taken into account and deferred taxes are included.

 Changes to the contractual agreements or factual circumstances are monitored and assessed in terms of their possible impact on the evaluation of whether control or common control exists.